RaphaelcliffsGarcia/RaphaelcliffsGarcia/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I'm 28 years old and hold a degree in Game Design from IBMR.
+  - 💬 I'm 29 years old and hold a degree in Game Design from IBMR.
 After completing the UX course at Awari, I discovered my passion for web design.
-Currently, I'm pursuing a postgraduate degree in Full Stack Development at PUC-RJ.
-While my ultimate goal is to specialize as a full stack developer in the future, I'm fully embracing the journey towards that aspiration.
-I aim to gain experience in front-end development, deepen my knowledge in UX/UI, and tackle new challenges in this field.
-I'm open to enriching opportunities and partnerships.
+Currently, I'm pursuing a postgraduate degree in Full Stack Development at PUC-RJ, and a Bachelor's degree in Computer Science at IBMR.
+  - 💼 I have professional experience as a **Freelance Full Stack Developer**, creating complete web applications with React and Python automations.
+Also worked as **Web Designer** (The Mushroom Land) integrating websites with Ethereum for NFTs, and as **Graphic Designer** (Mil Possibilidades).
-  - ⚡I enjoy playing games, playing guitar, as well as watching movies!
-Additionally, I create videos about T-shirt designs for my YouTube channel.
-I believe that our personal interests contribute to a more refined perception of things and problem-solving.\o/
+  - ⚡ I enjoy playing games, playing guitar, and watching movies!
+I also create videos about T-shirt designs for my YouTube channel.
 </details>

   <!-- Links -->